Budapest Memorandum: Analysis

 China and France gave security assurances for Ukraine in separate documents.
 China's governmental statement of 4 December 1994 did not call for mandatory consultations if questions arose but only for "fair consultations".
 France's declaration of 5 December 1994 did not mention consultations.

-Scholars assumed at the time that Ukraine's decision to sign the Budapest Memorandum was proof of Ukraine's development as a democracy and its desire to step away from the post-Soviet world and make first steps toward a European future.
 For 20 years, until the 2014 Russian military occupation of regions of Ukraine, the Ukrainian nuclear disarmament was an exemplary case of nuclear non-proliferation.
-Since the invasions of Ukraine by Russia the wisdom of Ukraine relinquishing its nuclear weapons has been questioned.
+Since the invasions of Ukraine by Russia, the wisdom of Ukraine relinquishing its nuclear weapons has been questioned.
+Even former president Bill Clinton, one of its signatories, questioned this action.